-By default, a folder name "Web Performance Server Monitor Agent" will be created in the Start menu.
+By default, a folder named "Web Performance Server Monitor Agent" will be created in the Start menu.
 Selecting the option "Server Monitor Agent" will launch a console application while the agent is accepting and/or communicating with Load TesterTM.
 Simply type "quit" at the console to terminate the agent.

-Linux
+Linux & AIX

-By default, a shortcut named "Server\Monitor\Agent" will be installed in the user's home folder.
+By default, a shortcut named "Server_Monitor_Agent" will be installed in the user's home folder.
 This shortcut will start the Server Monitoring Agent.
 For example: